GRE Score Improvement Guide

 - You can practice taking the timed test and get used to the ticking of the clock.

-- Or you can just simply take the test to practice sitting in front of the computer for close to 4 hours and get your eyes adjusted to it because, honestly, it will tend to drain you out if you are not used to it.
+Or you can just simply take the test to practice sitting in front of the computer for close to 4 hours and get your eyes adjusted to it because, honestly, it will tend to drain you out if you are not used to it.
+And given that the computer-delivered GRE® General Test takes about 3 hours and 45 minutes, this practice will serve you well.
+There are three separately timed GRE sections: Verbal Reasoning — There are two 30-minute sections, each containing 20 questions.
+Next, Quantitative Reasoning — There are two 35-minute sections, each containing 20 questions.
+And finally, the Analytical Writing Assessment Section consisting of two essays, for a total of 30 minutes.

 Are GRE Practice Tests accurate?

-If you are expecting the practice test scores to be an accurate or even an approximate prediction of your actual GRE score, then you are only in for disappointment.
-The practice tests are simply to give you the feel of the test and the techniques.
+If you are expecting the GRE diagnostic test scores to be an accurate or even an approximate prediction of your actual GRE score, then you are only in for disappointment.
+The GRE practice test questions you’ll encounter on the diagnostic tests are simply to give you the feel of the real GRE and the techniques.

 If you master the techniques and are able to get maximum right answers, then your actual GRE score will be what you dreamed of.